-The first category takes farmer-level characteristics from the Government of Telangana landholder registry.
+The first category takes farmer-level characteristics from the Government of Telangana landholder registry (Government of Telangana, 2018).
 The registry was updated in late 2017, shortly before the implementation of Rythu Bandhu, and includes information on all the land-owning farmers in the state (e.g. landholdings, percent of farmers with mobile phone numbers in the land registry, and thus who could be called for the intervention).